Table of Contents[Hide][Show]

 - 1 tsp allspice berries (optional)

-- 1 tablespoon coriander seeds (optional)
+- 1 TBSP coriander seeds (optional)

 - 1 tsp juniper berries (optional)

-- Place in the fridge (put inside another dish if you just use the plastic bag in case it leaks) and leave it there for at least 3 days and 5 if possible.
+- Place in the fridge (if you use the plastic bag put it inside another dish in case it leaks) and leave it there for at least 3 days (5 days if possible).
 Each day, flip it over and move the brine around.
-After 3-5 days, remove from the brine, rinse with cool water and cook as you normally would a corned beef brisket (don't normally cook a corned beef brisket?
-Instructions coming soon...)

 - The end!